crippy/NodeExpressBabel/README.md

 # Node Express babel Skeleton

 This is a simple node express and babel starter pack, more details to follow.
-Main aim is to get a Node Express and babel skeleton project inserted into a Docker Container so it can be deployed to any Cloud provider, this promotes flexibility and enable it to be cloud agnostic.
+Main aim is to get a Node Express and babel skeleton project inserted into a Docker Container so it can be deployed to any Cloud provider, this promotes flexibility and enables it to be cloud agnostic.

 ## Packages Used